 Disability Equality Training is different, in that the focus is on looking at disability from a human rights angle, rather than exclusively from a medical one.

-Disability Equality Training is also different from Awareness Training, in that Disability Equality Training is facilitated by trainers who have a disability themselves.
+It is also different from Awareness Training, in that it is facilitated by trainers who have a disability themselves.
 Having a disabled trainer deliver the training, therefore gives in participants a much clearer understanding of the issues that people with disabilities face in their daily lives.

 Because the aim of the training is to look at Disability from a Human Rights angle, issues such as discrimination, isolation and hate crime are discussed.
 Not only this, but participants are encouraged to think about how they can individually help tackle these issues.